bitcoinscalinglabs/bitcoin-ipc/docs/specs/architecture.md

-Please make sure you read `scope-of-work.md` first, so as to get familiar with the goal, structure, assumptions of this project, and terminology such as `createChild`, `joinChild`, `transfer`, `propagate`, `deposit`, `withdraw`, `postBox`
+# Software stack on an IPC-aware node
 **Definition:**
 An *IPC-aware node* is a bitcoin full node with IPC integration, i.e., that supports viewing, creating, and joining existing IPC subnets on Bitcoin.

-# Software stack on an IPC-aware node
+![IPC-aware node](../diagrams/ipc-aware-node.png)

 An IPC-aware node runs all the following modules.
-![IPC-aware node](../diagrams/ipc-aware-node.png)

 ## Bitcoin full node
 A bitcoin node must be available to connect to over RPC.
 This can be either a local node running Bitcoin Core or a public bitcoin full node.